Boegle/Boegle/README.md

 ## Description
 The OBA Search a Book is an application where an user can search for a book that they vaguely remembered.

-This application is created by Chanakarn Niyornram, Viktor Zumpolle, Emiel Muis and Desley Aalderink commissioned by Openbare Bibliotheek Amsterdam.
+This application is created by Chanakarn Niyornram, Victor Zumpolle, Emiel Muis and Desley Aalderink commissioned by Openbare Bibliotheek Amsterdam.

 ## Getting started